Asymptotic Theory and Sequential Testing for Adaptive Bandits

-We first examine the fixed sample test performance in the two-arm comparison across Bernoulli, Poisson, and Exponential reward distributions.
+We first examine the fixed sample tests performance in the two-arm comparison across Bernoulli, Poisson, and Exponential reward distributions.
 We evaluate empirical size under the binding null $H_0:\mu_1=\mu_2$ and empirical power at a representative alternative with $\mu_1-\mu_2=\Delta$ ($\Delta>0$).
-In addition, we report the mean number of observations assigned to the inferior arm, $S_{\text{inf}}$, to quantify how each allocation rule trades off precision for reduced exposure to the inferior arm.
+In addition, we report the average number of observations assigned to the inferior arm, $S_{\text{inf}}$, to quantify how each allocation rule trades off precision for reduced exposure to the inferior arm.

-Under the independent cross-arm rewards scenario ($\rho=0$), Table~\ref{sim_results} (top panel) indicates that the UNB maintains empirical size close to the nominal level across all three reward distributions and achieves power close to the benchmark of ER.
-At the same total sample size, UNB allocates substantially more observations to the superior arm, yielding a marked decrease in mean $S_{\text{inf}}$.
-For instance, under the Bernoulli distribution, the mean $S_{\text{inf}}$ drops from 115 (ER) to 79 with $(\mu_1,\mu_2)=(0.6, 0.4)$, and from 90 to 72 at $(0.8, 0.6)$.
-This pattern consistently holds for Poisson and Exponential outcomes, indicating significantly reduced exposure to the inferior arm without material power loss.
-In the Bernoulli setting, UCB attains near-nominal size and power comparable to UNB and ER.
-By contrast, using the same two-sample studentized statistic with the standard normal critical value, UCB exhibits substantial size inflation in the Poisson and Exponential settings.
-One possible explanation is that the UCB index used here is calibrated via Hoeffding-type concentration, which is most natural for bounded or sub-Gaussian rewards and hence aligns well with Bernoulli outcomes.
-For Poisson and Exponential rewards, which are not sub-Gaussian, this calibration may be inadequate, potentially inducing overly aggressive concentration on one arm.
-The resulting severe imbalance and history dependence can invalidate the standard normal approximation, leading to inflated Type I error.
+Under independent cross-arm rewards ($\rho=0$), Table \ref{sim_results} (top panel) shows that UNB maintains empirical size and achieves power comparable to the ER benchmark across all reward distributions.
+By allocating more observations to the optimal arm, UNB substantially reduces average $S_{\text{inf}}$.
+For instance, under Bernoulli $(0.6, 0.4)$, $S_{\text{inf}}$ drops from 135 (ER) to 89.
+This pattern persists for Poisson and Exponential outcomes, indicating significantly reduced inferior arm exposure without material power loss.
+For Bernoulli rewards, UCB attains near-nominal size and power comparable to UNB and ER.
+In contrast, it shows substantial size inflation for Poisson and Exponential outcomes.
+This may be attributed to the fact that the UCB index is derived from Hoeffding-type concentration inequalities, which are most accurate under sub-Gaussian assumptions.
+For Poisson and Exponential rewards, this calibration may be less appropriate, potentially leading to overly aggressive exploration and distorted allocation paths, which in turn affect the validity of the normal approximation underlying the test statistic.

 When cross-arm rewards are correlated ($\rho=0.5$), UNB maintains valid Type I error control while enabling adaptive allocation and early stopping, whereas ER and UCB exhibit inflated Type I error in the multi-draw setting, reflecting that their test statistics shown in Table~\ref{tab4} do not fully account for the covariance structure induced by cross-arm rewards and adaptive allocation.